roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/fancy-fibula/small-pair-brooches.md

 L: 7.2 cm, W: 3.2 cm, D: 1.6 cm\
 L: 7.3 cm, W: 3.2 cm, D: 1.7 cm

-### Description
-This is a small bow brooch with pointed tips at the vertices on the head-plate, and on at the end of the foot-plate.
-This is a relatively small and simple bow fibula, and it comes as a pair.
-These kinds were mostly worn by women in pairs, one on each shoulder.

 #### Accession Number
 [98.11.107](https://www.metmuseum.org/art/collection/search/469060)\